 The published story is available here:

-Boise students set up weather station at school, helps kids in Africa
+Boise students set up a weather station at school, to help kids in Africa

 by Rick Lantz

 Posted on April 24, 2014, at 6:25 PM

 BOISE — We often have students visit the KTVB studio and ask our meteorologists how they track the weather.
 It is one of the most fun and interesting parts of the job.
 We understand that students at East Junior High School in Boise are taking learning about weather to another level.

 Not only are the students actively participating by building their own weather station, but this program will also help with hunger.

 It is part of a dream that was envisioned at the beginning of the school year and is finally coming true.

 “I am pretty excited,” said student Bing Ho.